justin-lyon/sf-five9-subscriber/README.md

 # sf-five-subscriber

-This Aura Component subscibes to Five9's WebSocket API and converts WebSocket Messages into Aura Component Events.
+This Aura Component subscribes to Five9's WebSocket API and converts WebSocket Messages into Aura Component Events.

 ## Supporting Configuration